isabella232/livefyre.en/help/using/c-how-requesting-rights-works/c-send-an-instagram-rights-request-from-the-library.md

 Before you can send a partially-automated rights request you must:

 * Add an Instagram business account.
-For more information on how to configure an Instagram business account, see [](../c-users-creating-accounts-with-studio-access/t-configure-social-accout-instagram/c-about-instagram-accounts.md#c_about_instagram_accounts).
+For more information on how to configure an Instagram business account, see [About Instagram Accounts](../c-users-creating-accounts-with-studio-access/t-configure-social-accout-instagram/c-about-instagram-accounts.md#c_about_instagram_accounts).
 * Set up Rights Management.
-For more information on how to set up rights management, see [](../c-how-requesting-rights-works/c-how-requesting-rights-works.md#c_how_requesting_rights_works).
+For more information on how to set up rights management, see [Requesting Rights](../c-how-requesting-rights-works/c-how-requesting-rights-works.md#c_how_requesting_rights_works).

 To request rights from Instagram for a search or stream by business account author using a partially-automated workfrlow: